Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 "Yes," Augusta agreed.
 "You two would have made a fine couple.
 I would have approved wholeheartedly."

 Hazel was naturally touched by the compliment.
 She knew Augusta loved her grandson fiercely, despite her usually reserved manner.
-The witch Augusta gave her blessing to marry Neville would have to be something special indeed.
+The witch to whom Augusta gave her blessing to marry Neville would have to be something special indeed.

 "Have you any prospects in mind?
 Would-be-suitors?"
 Augusta asked.